 If, however, the procedural facts refer to a case name or statute, do not highlight this blue: the procedural facts should be highlighted pink only.

+Where the court states that a piece of evidence included in an affidavit and excerpted in the judgement is not admissible, and therefore that it does not form a basis for the court’s decision, that evidence should not be highlighted as fact.

+EXAMPLE: Consider the case of Cowan v.
+Ellison Enterprises, Inc., in which the court states the following in relation to part of the plaintiff’s affidavit:

+In reviewing the motion for summary judgment, we do not consider appellant’s statement, “friends and relatives . . . have seen loose grapes on the floor in the produce section.”
+That statement was not based on personal knowledge, and it is nothing more than inadmissible hearsay.
+As such, it should not be accepted as the basis for finding a genuine issue of material fact to deny entry of summary judgment.

 Where the court discusses whether a particular piece of evidence has probative value as regards the tort elements of duty or breach, and the discussion provides a signal as to the court’s reasoning on those elements, this discussion should be annotated.